kelmorab/scriptcollection/bjetRegression/README.md

      export OUTPUTFILE="path/to/outputfile.root"
      root MakeTreeforbReg.C\(\)

+## evalReg.C

+Root script for evaluating a Regression with a given weightfile.
+Returns the original Tree from MakeTreeforbReg.C with the regressed pT.

+     export INPUTFILES="path/to/file1.root [path/to/file2.root ..]"
+     export INPUTWEIGHT="path/to/weightfile.xml"
+     export OUTPUTFILE="path/to/outputfile.root"
+     root evalReg.C\(\)

-## runscriptCreator.py
+## runscripts

-Create shell scripts for parallel usage of MakeTreeforbReg.C on BIRDCluster at NAF.
+Create shell scripts for parallel usage of MakeTreeforbReg.C on Cluster at NAF:

        python runscriptCreator.py path/to/MakeTreeforbReg.C path/to/scriptfolder path/to/outputfolder

+Create shell scripts for parallel usage of evalReg.C on Cluster at NAF:

+       python runscriptCreator_evalReg.py path/to/evalReg.C path/to/scriptfolder path/to/outputfolder path/to/weightfile.xml

 Submission can be done with [sup.py](https://github.com/kit-cn-cms/BoostedAnalyzer_runscripts_NAF/blob/master/published_samples/sup.py).